 The Self-Protection Plan

-In Spain, a Self-protection Plan is a regulatory document that aims to ensure the safety of people and property in buildings and establishments.
-This plan establishes preventive and response measures for emergency situations, such as fires, earthquakes, floods or other events that may endanger the integrity of the occupants of a building.
+In Spain, a Self-Protection Plan is a regulatory document that aims to ensure the safety of people and property in buildings and establishments.
+This plan establishes preventive and response measures for emergency situations, such as fires, earthquakes, floods or other events that may endanger the safety of a building’s occupants.

 The Self-Protection Plan is mandatory for a wide range of buildings and activities, as established by Spanish regulations.
-Its design and implementation are essential to minimise risks and facilitate the intervention of emergency services.
-Furthermore, this plan must be drawn up by specialised professionals and is periodically reviewed to ensure its effectiveness.
+Its design and implementation are essential for minimising risks and facilitating the intervention of emergency services.
+Furthermore, this plan must be drawn up by specialised professionals and is reviewed periodically to ensure its effectiveness.

-The regulatory framework governing the Self-Protection Plans in Spain is mainly set out in the Royal Decree 393/2007which approves the Basic Self-Protection Standard for centres, establishments and facilities involved in activities that may give rise to emergency situations.
-This standard establishes the guidelines to be followed for the preparation, implementation and maintenance of self-protection plans.
+The regulatory framework governing Self-Protection Plans in Spain is mainly contained in Royal Decree 393/2007 , which approves the Basic Self-Protection Standard for centres, establishments and facilities engaged in activities that may give rise to emergency situations.
+This standard establishes the guidelines to be followed for the development, implementation and maintenance of self-protection plans.

-The Basic Self-Protection Standard applies to a wide range of sectors, including:
+The Basic Self-Protection Standard applies to a wide variety of sectors, including:

 Each autonomous community in Spain may have additional regulations that complement the general framework, adapting to the particularities of each territory.

-The autonomous communities must regulate the registration of self-protection plans that are carried out in their community.
+Autonomous communities shall regulate the registration of self-protection plans carried out in their community.

 The contracting of a Self-Protection Plan is the responsibility of the owners of the activities.
-The Management of each activity is responsible for putting the Self-Protection Plan into operation.
+The management of each activity is responsible for implementing the Self-Protection Plan.

 different fire-fighting elements in a self-protection plan

-1. Identification of operators and location of the activity
+1. Identification of the owners and location of the activity

 2. Detailed description of the activity and the physical environment in which it takes place

-4. Inventory and description of self-protection means and measures
+4. Inventory and description of self-protection measures and means

 6. Emergency action plan

-7. Integration of the Self-Protection Plan in other higher-level plans.
+7. Integration of the Self-Protection Plan into other higher-level plans

 8. Implementation of the Self-Protection Plan

-9. Maintaining the effectiveness and performance of the Self-Protection Plan.
+9. Maintaining the effectiveness and implementation of the Self-Protection Plan

 building with elements of the self-protection plan

-The Logbook in the construction sector represents a fundamental pillar for the development of safety.
+The Incident Book in the construction sector is a fundamental pillar for the development of worker health and safety on